classicdevops/cld/README.md

 Access to modules via CLI, bot telegram, API and via the web interface is separately configured for each user.

 # Framework
-`Classic deploy` is home to all your infrastructure scripts where they are always at hand CLD framework script:
+`ClassicDeploy` is home to all your infrastructure scripts where they are always at hand CLD framework script:
 - Available through various CLI, API, Telegram bot, Web - in accordance with the access matrix and allowed address lists
 - Has a generated help for all interfaces from one or more variables specified at the beginning of the script (HELP_DESC, HELP_ARGS, HELP_EXAMPLES)